1916–17 American Cup

-The 1917 American Cup was the annual open cup held by the American Football Association.
-Thirty-six teams entered the competition however none of the major Massachusetts teams entered.
+The 1917 American Cup was the annual challenge cup held by the American Football Association.
+At the A.F.A.'s annual meeting on June 24 at the Continental Hotel in Newark, NJ the delegates elected were president Duncan Carswell of Orange, vice–president Donald McMillan of East Newark, treasurer Harry Craig of Paterson, recording secretary Robert M. Marshall of Arlington, and corresponding secretary Andrew H. Beveridge of Arlington.
+Thirty-three teams entered the competition however none of the major Massachusetts teams entered.
 A new rule that season made by the Southern New England FA forbade their clubs from entering more than one tournament other than the State Cup.
 This being the case most of the teams opted for the National Cup instead.
 Bethlehem Steel brought home the trophy for the third time with a convincing 7-0 final win against the West Hudsons.

+Preliminary round

+The draw for the preliminary and first rounds was held October 1, 1916 at the Continental Hotel in Newark, NJ.
+The Preliminary round featured one game between Putnam of Philadelphia and Victor Talking Machine Company of Camden.